linroger/Finance-Notes-and-Marginalia/Course Notes/Python/Advanced Data Analysis with Python.md

 Conclusion
 ----------

-These case studies provide a framework to approach real-world [data analysis](.md) projects comprehensively.
-From problem definition to interpretation of results,  the entire workflow demonstrates the application of advanced [data analysis](.md) techniques in Python.
+These case studies provide a framework to approach real-world data analysis projects comprehensively.
+From problem definition to interpretation of results,  the entire workflow demonstrates the application of advanced data analysis techniques in Python.
 By studying these examples,  you should be able to tackle similar problems in your own work,  apply the appropriate analytical methods,  and derive actionable insights.

 Further Reading
 ---------------

-1. “[Python for Data](.md) Analysis” by Wes McKinney
+[^1]: “Python for Data Analysis” by Wes McKinney
-1. “Machine Learning Yearning” by Andrew Ng
+[^1]: “Machine Learning Yearning” by Andrew Ng
-1. “Data Science for Business” by Foster Provost and Tom Fawcett
+[^1]: “Data Science for Business” by Foster Provost and Tom Fawcett

-Keep practicing with real-world projects to continue improving your [data analysis](.md) skills.
+Keep practicing with real-world projects to continue improving your data analysis skills.